fallnlove/fallnlove.github.io/_talks/bayes_twinest.md

 website:
 ---

-Presentation (on russian) of my paper "Matrix-Free Two-to-Infinity and One-to-Two Norms Estimation" on [BayesGroup](https://bayesgroup.org) seminar.
+The paper "Matrix-Free Two-to-Infinity and One-to-Two Norms Estimation" was presented at the [BayesGroup](https://bayesgroup.org) seminar.